COVID-19: Brunei unveils lockdown exit plan - The Scoop

 Transition to living with endemic COVID-19

-Apart from the easing of travel curbs in the transition stage, schools, workplaces, business premises as well as mosques and other places of worship will reopen with a cap on the number of people.
+Apart from the easing of travel curbs in the transition phase, schools, workplaces, business premises as well as mosques and other places of worship will reopen with a cap on the number of people.

 In addition, social gatherings will be allowed with limited capacity when 70 percent of Brunei’s residents are fully jabbed.